LuthienResearch/luthien_control/README.md

 ## What is Luthien Control?

 Luthien Control is a powerful middleware proxy that sits between your applications and AI services (like OpenAI), giving you fine-grained control over AI interactions.
-Think of it as a smart gateway that can:

 - 🛡️ **Monitor & Log** - Track all requests and responses for compliance and debugging
 - 🔒 **Authenticate & Authorize** - Control who can access your AI services